 Skills Desired: No previous farming experience is required.

 Meals: no, apprentices are responsible for preparing their own meals but unlimited produce and a meat stipend are provided by the farm.

 Stipend: yes, we offer a cash stipend, starting at $600-$800 per month, depending on experience.
 We also offer a monthly meat and egg stipend.

 Housing: Yes, each apprentice will have access to their own private, insulated sleep shed.
-All apprentices share a common four-seasons kitchen.
+All apprentices share a common four-seasons kitchen and shower.